 When to Contact a Medical Professional

-Call your provider if you have symptoms of pleural effusion.
+Contact your provider if you have symptoms of pleural effusion.

-Call your provider or go to the emergency room if shortness of breath or difficulty breathing occurs right after thoracentesis.
+Contact your provider or go to the emergency room if shortness of breath or difficulty breathing occurs right after thoracentesis.

 Blok BK.
 Thoracentesis.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 9.